| PPG 18 - ENFORCING PLANNING CONTROL - Dec 1991 | |

 in revisions to the relevant Minerals Planning Guidance Notes (MPGs).
 The

-Organisation of their Enforcement Functions by LPAs
+Organisation of their Enforcement Functions by LPAs22.

 How LPAs organise the administrative function of enforcing